-The NULL-terminated environment vector to use when executing the command.
-This is the same string passed back to the front-end via the Policy Plugin's user\env\out parameter.
+The user\env\out argument points to the environment the command will run in, in the form of a NULL-terminated vector of "name=value" strings.
+This is the same string passed back to the front end via the Policy Plugin's user\env\out parameter.
 If the init\session() function needs to modify the user environment, it should update the pointer stored in user\env\out.
 The expected use case is to merge the contents of the PAM environment (if any) with the contents of user\env\out.
-The user\env\out parameter is only available starting with API version 1.2.
-A plugin must check the API version specified by the sudo front-end before using user\env\out.
+NOTE: the user\env\out parameter is only available starting with API version 1.2.
+A plugin must check the API version specified by the sudo front end before using user\env\out.
 Failure to do so may result in a crash.